Top 5 Construction and Infrastructure news of India

 China plans to invest millions of dollars in new water infrastructure:

 The Ministry of Water Resources has given the green flag to 25 projects with an investment of 1.7 Trillion Yuan ($246 billion).
-It plans to build the world’s longest water tunnel with the aim of moving water from the Yangtze river to reservoirs of Northern China.
-The construction of the 200 kilometres long tunnel is named as the South-North Water Transfer Project.
-It plans to move forward many such labour-intensive projects in the coming years to increase employment.
+It plans to build the world’s longest water tunnel with the aim of moving water from the Yangtze River to reservoirs in Northern China.
+The construction of the 200-kilometer-long tunnel is named the South-North Water Transfer Project.
+It plans to move forward with many such labor-intensive projects in the coming years to increase employment.

 Conclusion